 An entity member can be any for-profit or not-for-profit enterprise, as defined in IEEE Bylaw I-403.
 Controlled groups of enterprises shall be entitled to a single entity membership in IEEE SA except as otherwise provided for by the IEEE SA BOG.
 No one individual is permitted to serve as the entity member representative for more than one entity member of the IEEE SA.

 The dues shall be as follows:

-IEEE-SA members are permitted to ballot on an unlimited number of proposed IEEE draft standards and on the withdrawal from active status of existing IEEE standards that have reached the Sponsor ballot stage (see clause 5.4) of the IEEE-SA Standards Board Operations Manual).
-Individual IEEE-SA members are permitted to ballot on individual ballots.
-IEEE-SA entity members are permitted to ballot on entity ballots.
+IEEE SA members are permitted to ballot on an unlimited number of proposed IEEE draft standards and on the withdrawal from active status of existing IEEE standards that have reached the Standards Association ballot stage (see clause 5.4) of the IEEE SA Standards Board Operations Manual).
+Individual IEEE SA members are permitted to ballot on individual ballots.
+IEEE SA entity members are permitted to ballot on entity ballots.

 - Name and email address of those who claim employment by the company

 - Name, email address, and project name from those who claim affiliation with the company